yujunz/gitlab.com-runbooks/howto/cephfs.md

 ## CephFS Implimentation

 All 20 of the worker nodes mount `/var/opt/gitlab/git-data-ceph` from the CephFS servers.
 The CephFS farm has three monitoring and metadata servers (ceph-mon1, ceph-mon2, and ceph-mon3) and 10 back-end data storage servers (ceph-osd[1-10]).
 In CephFS speak the back in servers are 'osd' Object Storage Daemons while the front-end servers are labeled `mon` for monitoring and also serve the MDS (Meta Data Service) function.
 The MDS function is what keeps a catalog of where all the file objects are written across the OSD targets.

+## Common Tasks and Functions

+### Checking the Health of the Service

+### Adding a Worker Client

+Add the role `gitlab-ceph-client` to the worker node.
+This will install the cephfs kernel drivers, add the secret keys for mounting our ceph cluster, and mount the git-data-ceph volume up on the client and create an fstab entry.

+## Growth and Expansion Tasks

+### Adding an OSD Server

+The Azure machine for the build must be of type `Standard_DS14` and located in the ARM resource side of the `eastus2` data center.
+It should belong to the Resource Group `Ceph-Prod` and have two NICS associated with it.
+The first NIC should be in the `CephFrontEnd` subnet with the second NIC being in the `CephReplication` subnet as well as the `NSG-CephReplication` Network Security Group.
+The primary NIC will have an IP address in the 10.42.1.0/24 network while the secondary NIC will have an IP address in the 10.42.5.0/24 network.
+It is important to note that the 10.42.5.0/24 network is for Ceph replication only and is not reachable from the Azure "Classic" infrastructure resources.
+Each OSD server should also have attached to it 25 1TB SSD disks.
+24 of these disks will be user for data storage while one disk will be used for Ceph Journaling (this disk is /dev/sdaa).

+Once the node is built and communicating on the network, it is ready to be added to the cluster.
+This task is done as the 'ceph-deploy' user on ceph-mon1 with configuration and keys located in the `/home/ceph-deploy/ceph-cluster directory.

+From within the ceph-deploy directory issue the following commands at the target OSD that you wish to enroll:
+`ceph-deploy disk prepare **new-osd-server:/dev/sda1**`

+### Adding Disks to an OSD Server

+Don't - Each OSD server should be created with 24 1TB disk targets for storage, when that is approaching full spin up another OSD server with disk allocaiton.